University & Careers

 The Careers Department, alongside key staff and subject faculties, offer information and guidance on the wide range of options open to our pupils.
 Whilst the majority of pupils will continue their education beyond Caterham School at some of the top universities, both in the UK and abroad, we also encourage and support pupils who are looking at opportunities such as degree apprenticeships, school leaver schemes and gap years.
 The School subscribe to Unifrog, an excellent online platform which allows pupils to research their options, record their experiences and involvement in school life using the information to compile their CVs and personal statements.

 The Careers Department maintains a comprehensive careers section on the internal Firefly portal and this is accessible to all current pupils and their parents/guardians.
-The Head of Careers also produces a termly Careers News Bulletin as well as a weekly Careers Newsletter, featuring topical discussions, website recommendations, part time job vacancies and much more.
+The Head of Careers also produces a fortnightly Careers Newsletter, featuring topical discussions, website recommendations, part time job vacancies and much more.
 Resources are also available in the careers sections of the School library as well as in the careers room in the Pye Centre.

 Careers evenings are also held on a regular basis over the academic year and allow the pupils the opportunity to explore the wide variety of career roles across a range of professions and industries.
 These have included Degree Apprenticeships, Study Abroad, Careers of the Future, Creative Careers, Careers in the City, Engineering and many more.
 We also hold interactive workshops with companies such as Grant Thornton, PwC and Nestle, enabling pupils to experience the world of work through engagement with potential employers of the future.